How to Design & Build

 models may seem antiquated, the experience of building one will

-teach you many basic concepts that will help ensure the success
+teach you many important concepts that will help ensure the success

 of your future endeavors.

 some free plans on this web site, which

 you can use to build your own ornithopters.
 These are all proven

 designs.
 However, some of them are too advanced for beginners.
 The

 "Freebird" design is the best one to start with.

 few things you should watch out for.
 Beware of any tutorials that

 supposedly show you how to build an ornithopter from "household